 - 1. It is expected that students are prepared and present for exams or assessments.
-Re-writes for exams will be dealt with on an individual basis and as follows: - a) Request to ReWrite form to be completed, signed by student, teacher and parent - b) It is expected that if a re-write is granted, the student will attend Four (4) Blocks of Foundations time to prove competency. - 2.
+Re-writes for exams will be dealt with on an individual basis and as follows: - a) A request to Rewrite form is to be completed or discussed, signed by the student, teacher and a parent/guardian. - b) It is expected that if a re-write is granted, the student will attend flex class to prove competency. - 2.
 The re-write mark is the mark that stands.
 Re-writes are expected to be completed in a timely fashion and out of course time. - 3.
-If a student legitimately misses an exam (excused absence), the exam is written on the first day of return of the student or as decided upon in consultation with the Teacher.
+If a student legitimately misses an exam (excused absence), the exam is written on the first day of return of the student or as decided upon in consultation with the teacher.

-A student cannot register at the Brick Learning Centre for the completion of a course that has been dropped at PSC without the prior approval of the Principal of PSC and acceptance by the Principal of the Brick.
+A student cannot register at the Brick Learning Centre without the prior approval of the Principal of PSC and acceptance by the Principal of the Brick.
 The Brick has a limited number of spots available for students.
-These spots will be filled in an "as needed" basis and a student's admission to the Brick is in guaranteed.
+These spots will be filled in an "as needed" basis and a student's admission to the Brick is not guaranteed.
 Students must maintain minimum credit loads while at PSC.